 The added calcium is less important for you if you only have small amounts of plant milks sometimes and regularly consume dairy.
 If you rarely or never consume dairy then it’s important you choose one that is fortified with 120mg calcium per 100g*.
 I’ve included a full-cream, a hilo and a skim cow’s milk too for comparison.
-The sugar you see in cow’s milk isn’t added sugars, it’s lactose (naturally occurring milk sugars).
+The sugar you see in cow’s milk isn’t added sugars, it’s lactose (naturally occurring milk sugars) whereas in the plant milks it is mostly added sugars.
 The higher amount of lactose you see in skim milk is simply due to fat being removed.
 It means there is more milk that contains the minerals and lactose!

 Comparison of Plant Milks per 100ml